Anaminus/roblox-library/modules/Tag/README.md

 - Adding EmptyTag with another tag returns the other tag.
     - `Tag + Empty == Tag`
     - `Empty + Tag == Tag`
-- Adding ErrorTag with another tag returns the error tag.
-    - `Tag + Error == Error`
-    - `Error + Tag == Error`
-- Adding two ErrorTags returns the error on the left.
-    - `ErrorA + ErrorB == ErrorA`
 - Adding StaticTags, ClassTags, and InstanceTags produces the union of the kinds of the tags.
 The type of the result will be the operand type with the highest priority (from highest to lowest): InstanceTag (also inherits the key), ClassTag, StaticTag.
-- Adding two InstanceTags returns an ErrorTag indicating that instance tags cannot be added.
+- Adding two InstanceTags throws an error.
 - Subtracting EmptyTag from a tag returns that tag.
     - `Tag - Empty == Tag`
 - Subtracting a tag from EmptyTag returns EmptyTag.
     - `Empty - Tag == Empty`
-- Subtracting an ErrorTag from another tag returns the error tag.
-    - `Tag - Error == Error`
-- Subtracting a tag from an ErrorTag returns the error tag.
-    - `Error - Tag == Error`
-- Subtracting two ErrorTags returns the error on the left.
-    - `ErrorA - ErrorB == ErrorA`
 - Subtracting StaticTags, ClassTags, and InstanceTags produces the complement of the kinds of the tags.
 The type of the result will the type of the left operand (the key is inherited for InstanceTags).
 - If the complement of the two operands is the empty set, then EmptyTag is returned.
-- Subtracting two InstanceTags returns an ErrorTag indicating that instance tags cannot be subtracted.
+- Subtracting two InstanceTags throws an error.

 <table>
 <thead><tr><th>Table of Contents</th></tr></thead>